gcharvin/DetecDiv/README.md

 myproject.addClassification
-create a new classifier  ( @classi object) in this xase, no ROI is imported in the classi object
+create a new classifier  ( @classi object) in this case, no ROI is imported in the classi object

 myproject.processing.classification

 is an array that contains all classifiers created

-myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid @classi object user is asked whether to import ROIs included in the original classi object
+myproject.addClassification(classiobject) will duplicate the @classi object user is asked whether to import ROIs included in the original classi object

 myproject.addClassification(string) will import an existing classifier (string) from a repository